frederic-perez/AmE-dictionary/data/dictionary.md

 __griffins__ _n_
 __grift__ _n, v_ :two::hammer::smiling_imp:
 __grifter__ _n_ :three::smiling_imp: A person who swindles another out of money.
+__grill pan__ _n_ :camera: A type of frying pan with raised ridges or grooves on the cooking surface that simulate the char marks of an outdoor grill.
 __grill__ _vt_ __3__ _informal_ To question relentlessly; cross-examine.
 __grille__ _n_ :two::hammer: _The grille of a semi truck._
 __grilling__